 To evaluate these projects, a comparative method will be used, which allows analyzing similarities and differences in governance, financing, and geopolitical impacts of three key initiatives: Gansu Wind Farm (China), Desertec (MENA), and Australia-Asia PowerLink (Australia-Singapore).
-The comparative analysis will be structured in three dimensions: geopolitical, economic, and sustainable, as noted in the previous section.
+The comparative analysis will be structured in four dimensions: geopolitical, economic, sustainability and social, as noted in the previous section.